biblepix/Biblepix/README.txt

 Linux: Download Installer from bible2.net
 Windows: Download Installer from bible2.net

-For further details consult the Manual (from the Setup program or in this folder)
+For further details consult the Manual (from the BiblePix Setup, or in ~/Biblepix/Docs/MANUAL.txt)

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%